jfhbrook/node-ecstatic/README.md

 ## ecstatic.showdir(folder);

 This returns another middleware which will attempt to show a directory view.
-At the moment, you must add this explicitly for union and connect middleware stacks, so that one may chose actions other than showing a directory view if desired.

 # Tests: